umituz/react-native-premium/README.md

 This package is designed to be used across 100+ apps.
 When making changes:

-1. Keep it simple - only tier logic, no database operations
+1. **Keep it simple** - only tier logic, no database operations
-2. Maintain backward compatibility
+2. **Maintain backward compatibility** - don't break existing APIs
-3. Add tests for all edge cases
-4. Update documentation
+3. **Add tests** - all functions should be tested
+4. **Update documentation** - keep README and examples up to date

+## 🔄 Version History

+### 1.2.0
+- Improved documentation and examples
+- Better TypeScript types
+- Enhanced async fetcher pattern

+### 1.1.1
+- Initial stable release
+- Core tier determination logic
+- React hook support
+- Async fetcher pattern